Macmod/STARS/README.md

 ```

 ## Optional flags
-- `--all-records` - Run the checks for all domains in the environment, not just the ones in-scope (those known for subdomain takeover risks).
+- `--all-records` - Run the checks for all CNAME records in the environment, not just the ones in-scope (those known for subdomain takeover risks).
+- `--dump` - Just dump all the records without performing any analysis.
 - `--google-dns` - Use Google DoH for NXDOMAIN checks (by default it uses your local DNS resolver).
 - `--no-colors` - Disable colorized output.